mothmane/fizz-buzz-kata/README.md

 _tests results : green_

 ##### refractoring 2 :
-our code now is good but it lacks an important property wish is extensibility,
+Our code now is better, but it still lacks an important property wish is extensibility.

-whenever the fizzbuzz requirement changes, we will need to modify the fizzbuzz class, adding new if statements,  changing modulo  values, for each small change this class should change. if this class were sealed in a module or a jar, there will be now way to add or change behavior, without changing it's code of creating new one via inheritance, this class is  closed to extension, the only way to change it behavior is to modify it,
+Whenever the FizzBuzz requirement changes, we will need to modify the FizzBuzz class, adding new if statements, changing modulo values, each small requirement change means class should change.

+if this class were sealed in a module or a jar, there will be no way to add or change behavior, without creating a new implementation via inheritance,

+this class is  closed to extension, the only way to change it behavior is to modify it,

 In the next refactoring steps we will try to reverse this tendency and make it open to extension, closed to modification